Latin for Children A

 - If a placement evaluation has been administered, withdrawals requested before May 1 are granted part of their $75 refund: $35 will be paid to the instructor for the placement evaluation, and the remaining $40 of the original deposit will be refunded.

 Students in this course will enjoy a clear introduction to Latin grammar and reading that will also delight them and cultivate in them the wonder of language.
-Students study the first 2 noun declensions; the first 2 verb conjugations; the present, imperfect, and future tenses; other parts of speech (adjectives, prepositions, and adverbs); and learn to read and translate basic Latin sentences.
+Students study the first two noun declensions; the first two verb conjugations; the present, imperfect, and future tenses; other parts of speech (adjectives, prepositions, and adverbs); and learn to read and translate basic Latin sentences.
 They also acquire a Latin vocabulary of 240 words and learn many English words derived from Latin.
-This course utilizes Latin for Children Primer A (NEW Revised Edition), the first of three texts in the Latin for Children series.
+This course utilizes Latin for Children Primer A (please note that this course uses the NEW Revised Edition), the first of three texts in the Latin for Children series.

 Since 2001, the award-winning Latin for Children curriculum has been and continues to be a strong, inviting, and creative program designed to introduce grammar school students to Latin.
 It incorporates elements that will engage students of every learning style.
 As a step beyond just an exposure to the language, this course trains students in grammar, vocabulary, and English derivatives in a lively, interactive way.
 For a closer look at the texts used in this course, please follow these links and click “Look Inside”: Latin for Children Primer A and Latin for Children Primer A History Reader.

-- Latin for Children Primer A (student edition) NEW Revised Edition**
+- Latin for Children Primer A (student edition) NEW Revised Edition, Version 4.0**

 *Required texts are not included in the purchase of the course.